markpbaggett/bootstraptypeahead/README.md

-# Example "Type-ahead"" with Twitter Bootstrap
+# Example "Type-ahead" with Twitter Bootstrap

 ---